Information for Staff

 You can also refer to our quick guide Checklist ChecklistEA (1) Primary Final and The Exchange Process documents.

-For more information about the whole school approach which is available for Primary schools please have a look at this short film by the Exchange.
+For more information about how the Exchange work in Primary schools please have a look at this short film.

 Tracking and Monitoring System